Let's Dance (David Bowie album): Music videos

+Singles

 "Let's Dance" was released through EMI America in edited form as the lead single on 14 March 1983, with the remake of "Cat People" as the B-side.
 Three days later, Bowie held a press conference in London where he announced the new album, also titled Let's Dance, the new label and the upcoming tour.
 He donned a new look, featuring bleached blonde hair and a white suit.
 A few days later, the "Let's Dance" video premiered on the UK rock show The Tube, along with interviews by Jools Holland.
 By the following week, "Let's Dance" entered the UK Singles Chart at number five, before peaking at number one for three weeks, and remaining on the chart for 14 weeks.
 It further peaked at number one on the US Billboard Hot 100 in April, becoming Bowie's biggest charting single to date.
 According to Buckley, the single was played "endlessly" on UK radio stations.

 EMI America issued Let's Dance on 14 April 1983, with the catalogue number AML 3029.
 Its cover artwork, depicting Bowie shadow-boxing against a city skyline, was taken by photographer Greg Gorman.
-"China Girl" was released, again in edited form, as the album's second single in May, with "Shake It" as the B-side.
+"China Girl" was released, again in edited form, as the album's second single on 31 May, with "Shake It" as the B-side.
 Although it failed to replicate the success of the title track, it still peaked at number two on the UK Singles Chart in June, held off the top spot by the Police's "Every Breath You Take".
 In the US, it peaked at number ten on the Billboard Hot 100.

-"Modern Love" was released, again in edited form, as the album's third single in September 1983.
+"Modern Love" was released, again in edited form, as the album's third single on 12 September 1983.
 The B-side was a live version, recorded in Montreal on 13 July.
 Like "China Girl", "Modern Love" peaked at number two in the UK, held off the top spot by Culture Club's "Karma Chameleon".
 In the US, it charted at number 14.
 It was supported by a music video, directed by Jim Yukich, depicting a performance of the song in Philadelphia on 20 July.
 "Without You" appeared as the fourth and final single in November, backed by "Criminal World", released only in Holland, Japan, Spain and the US, where it reached number 73.